cmalek/munchkin-gpt/README.md

 There are three model definitions here.

-* `shakepeare` trains a model on the text of all of Shakespeare's plays tokenized with the [tiktoken](https://github.com/openai/tiktoken) tokenizer from OpenAI, which has a pre-built vocabulary of around 50,000 tokens.
+* `shakespeare` trains a model on the text of all of Shakespeare's plays tokenized with the [tiktoken](https://github.com/openai/tiktoken) tokenizer from OpenAI, which has a pre-built vocabulary of around 50,000 tokens.
 The model trained will have a context window of 1024 tokens, 12 layers with 12 self-attention heads